david-carey/david-carey.github.io/_pages/resources.md

 * Understanding training load as exposure and dose - <https://sportrxiv.org/index.php/server/preprint/view/186>
 * Training-Load Management Ambiguities and Weak Logic: Creating Potential Consequences in Sport Training and Performance - <https://journals.humankinetics.com/view/journals/ijspp/aop/article-10.1123-ijspp.2024-0158/article-10.1123-ijspp.2024-0158.xml>
+* Distributed lag models to identify the cumulative effects of training and recovery in athletes using multivariate ordinal wellness data - <https://www.degruyterbrill.com/document/doi/10.1515/jqas-2020-0051/html>

+#### Non-invasive monitoring

+* Invisible Monitoring for Athlete Health and Performance: A Call for a Better Conceptualization and Practical Recommendations - <https://journals.humankinetics.com/view/journals/ijspp/20/6/article-p880.xml>
+* The paradox of “invisible” monitoring: The less you do, the more you do! - [https://hiitscience.com/the-paradox-of-invisible-monitoring-the-less-you-do-the-more-you-do/](https://hiitscience.com/the-paradox-of-invisible-monitoring-the-less-you-do-the-more-you-do/)
+* A Methodological Comparison of Protocols and Analytical Techniques to Assess Submaximal Fitness Tests Outcome Measures - <>
+*

 #### Training plan generation and optimisation